What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 Do You Have to Talk About Religion with a Faith-Based Therapist?

-That said, if you are comfortable with it and indicate to your therapist that you are, they can incorporate any number of spiritual practices or approaches into your sessions.
-This can include prayer, study or discussion of spiritual texts, meditation, mindfulness, ceremony, ritual, or divination.
-In many cases, however, the way they will blend religious approaches with therapy will be subtler.
+That said, if you’re comfortable with it and tell your therapist you are, they can incorporate any number of spiritual practices or approaches into your sessions.
+This might include prayer, study or discussion of spiritual texts, meditation, mindfulness, ceremony, ritual, or divination.
+In many cases, however, the way they blend religion with therapy will be subtler.

 For example, a faith-based psychodynamic therapist might reference religious symbolism when they interpret your dreams.
 Or a faith-based cognitive-behavioral therapist might draw from contemplative principles or practices, such as Buddhist meditation or Christian centering prayer, in their work to help you shift your relationship with your thoughts.